Ocean Beauty Seafoods Maritime Injury Claims

 The Jones Act allows injured seamen to sue Ocean Beauty for negligence.
 Under the Jones Act, Ocean Beauty must give its seamen a reasonably safe place to work and use reasonable care to prevent injuries.
 They cannot prioritize profit over safety.
 Employers are liable under the Jones Act if their negligence played any part in the injury, no matter how slight.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against Ocean Beauty Seafoods.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.